samit9495/Atbasher/README.md

      provide the actual file names that you want to encrypt in place of file1.txt, file2.txt and so on.

-  3. Test Cases will check for.
+  3. Test Cases will check for:
-      i.
-File names provided in command line or not.
+      1. File names provided in command line or not.
-          This test case will pass only if you have provided a filenames prefixed with --file otherwise it will fail. ii.
-File Format.
+      This test case will pass only if you have provided a filenames prefixed with --file otherwise it will fail.
+      2. File Format.
-          This test case will only pass if the file format provided is of ".txt" type otherwise it will fail. iii.
-Files Generated.
+      This test case will only pass if the file format provided is of ".txt" type otherwise it will fail.
+      3. Files Generated.
       This test case will only pass if the process is successful and encrypted files are generated otherwise it will fail.